tharika01/ML-Projects/Breast Cancer Prediction using logistic regression/README.md

-# Breast Cancer Detection Using  Logistic Regression
+# Breast Cancer Detection Using  Logistic Regression and XGBoost

 Determining whether tumor is benign or malignant based features such as clump thickness, Uniformity of  cell size, Uniformity of cell shape, Marginal adhesion, cell size, and mitoses.